sijohn/build-with-adk/README.md

-# Invoice Processor Agent Codelab
+# Receipt Processor Agent Codelab

-Welcome to the Invoice Processor Agent project!
+Welcome to the Receipt Processor Agent project!
 This document serves as a detailed guide and the basis for a codelab to help you understand and build a multi-agent system using the Google Agent Development Kit (ADK).

 This agent automates the process of expense tracking by taking a receipt image, extracting its details, classifying the expense category, and logging it into a financial database in BigQuery.